 People were able to see the image instantly and copy/share it on the Internet, which also impacted the distribution channel Kodak had built over the years and formed an entirely new digital imaging chain (Gavetti et al., 2005).

-Kodak’s effort of film-based digital imaging in 1990-1993 such as introducing Photo CD was an effort geared towards creating synergies between film and digital, which shows Kodak hadn’t fully grasped the digital movement until 1993.
+Kodak’s efforts of film-based digital imaging in 1990-1993 such as introducing Photo CD was an effort geared towards creating synergies between film and digital, which shows Kodak hadn’t fully grasped the digital movement until 1993.

-Christensen’s theory points out that large companies adopt a strategy of waiting until new markets are “large enough to be interesting” and is in line with the Kodak’s strategy back then.
+Christensen’s theory points out that large companies adopt a strategy of waiting until new markets are “large enough to be interesting” and this is in line with Kodak’s strategy back then.
 Kodak only started investing heavily in digital imaging after the market was filled with several players.

 2.4 Resources, Processes and Values

 Christensen et al. (2004) framework of resources, processes and values (RPV) can be applied to Kodak’s case to understand how the firm struggled to deal with digital technology.
-As for resources, Kodak certainly had enough capabilities to exploit digital technology for its advantage.
+As for resources, Kodak certainly had enough capabilities to exploit digital technology to its advantage.